Ghosh Science & Technology Center

-Lillian R. Goodman Nursing Department at Worcester State University has been educating students and professional nurses to improve the health of individuals, families, and
+Since 1974, the Dr. Lillian R. Goodman Department of Nursing at Worcester State University has been educating students and professional nurses to improve the health of individuals, families, and communities around the world.

 For traditional undergraduate students, this track includes clinical practice at a wide variety of health-care organizations.
 When you graduate from this track, you’re eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 This option is designed for licensed registered nurses who have graduated from a diploma or associate degree program.
-Contact Kimberly Silver Dunker for more information on the WSU day program.
+Contact RN-BSN coordinator for more information on the WSU day program.
 For application process and deadlines please visit the Transfer Students page.

 This track is designed for licensed practical nurses who’ve graduated from an accredited practical nurse program.
 When you graduate from this track, you’re eligible to take the NCLEX-RN.

-Contact Sarah Croft for more information on the WSU day program.
+Contact LPN-BSN coordinator for more information on the WSU day program.
 For application process and deadlines please visit the Transfer Students page.

-Learn more about and signup for NACE exams at:
+Learn more about and signup for NACE exams here.

 If you are looking to pursue a Master of Science in Nursing degree, we offer a convenient, high-quality graduate program taught by world-class faculty from diverse disciplines.
 This engaging, affordable program features convenient and flexible scheduling, blended learning (face-to-face classes and online study), and 3 routes of entry.